w4bo/Protelis-Sandbox/README.md

 ```
 ### Dependencies

-This project only depends on [Alchemist Simulator](https://github.com/AlchemistSimulator/Alchemist).
-Change `alchemistVersion` in `gradle.properties` to choose the Alchemist release to run the simulation.
+Change the `alchemistVersion` in `gradle.properties` to run the simulation with a different Alchemist release

 ### Modify and run the simulation

-To execute the simulation enter `protelis-sandbox/` and run
+To execute the simulation
 ```
+cd protelis-sandbox
 ./gradlew
 ```

-To change the simulation to be executed modify `simulation` in `gradle.properties`.
-Note that by default effects should have the same name of the simulation.
+Modify `simulation` in `gradle.properties` to change the simulation which will be executed.
+Note that by default simulation effects should have the same name of the simulation.